 One of my favorites for walking on as it has such a fabulous minty scent, it is the lowest growing and it is so delicately lovely.
 It looks a lot like Baby Tears but this one likes the sun.

-You need to keep it watered though to get it to spread thickly.
+You need to keep it well watered to get it to spread thickly.
 It goes dormant in winter and you think it has disappeared but when warm weather returns it makes itself seen.
 Zones 6-9

 Scotch Moss is a workhorse of a ground cover.
 It grows in bright golden tufts and carpets an area so well it can be used as a lawn substitute.
 It has lovely little white flowers in Spring.
+It does better in part shade than full sun.
+It scorches in full sun in the heat of summer.

 Creeping Speedwell -Veronica Replens